jindongjie/Portal_StillAlive_Rust/README.md

 | --mute-music       | -M    | Don't play music on background | none |

 ## How to use
-- Download the version of program fit your CPU architectrue and operating system on **github release**.
+- Download the version of program fit your CPU architectrue and operating system on [Github Release](https://github.com/jindongjie/Portal_StillAlive_Rust/releases).
 - run the excutable program on your terminal.
 - enjoy!